 - Undergraduate grade point index of 3.0

-- Applicants are expected to have 12 credits of laboratory science courses, as well as course experience in the areas of calculus, anatomy/physiology, physics (2 semesters), and chemistry (2 semesters)
+- Applicants are expected to have 12 credits of laboratory science courses, as well as course experience in the areas of calculus, anatomy/physiology, and other lab sciences

 - Supplemental documentation of a faculty member that has agreed to serve as an advisor